voidZiAD/LUMINET/README.md

 - ✅ Rapid reconnection
 - 🔐 High security

+## Future Location Additions:

+- 🔓 No Captcha:
+  - United States (USA) from [sshOcean](https://sshocean.com/)
+- 🔐 With Captcha (all from [vpnjantit](https://www.vpnjantit.com/)):
+  - Asia Locations:
+      - Azerbaijan
+      - Bahrain
+      - Bangladesh
+      - Cambodia
+      - Hong Kong
+      - India
+      - Indonesia
+      - Japan
+      - Kazakhstan
+      - Malaysia
+      - Pakistan
+      - Philippines
+      - Saudi Arabia
+      - Singapore
+      - South Korea
+      - Thailand
+      - Turkey
+      - United Arab Emirates
+      - Vietnam
+  - Europe Locations:
+      - Belgium
+      - Bulgaria
+      - Czech Republic
+      - Estonia
+      - Finland
+      - France
+      - Germany
+      - Hungary
+      - Ireland
+      - Italy
+      - Luxembourg
+      - Moldova
+      - Netherlands
+      - Poland
+      - Portugal
+      - Romania
+      - Russia
+      - Spain
+      - Sweden
+      - Switzerland
+      - Ukraine
+      - United Kingdom
+  - America Locations:
+      - Argentina
+      - Brazil
+      - Canada
+      - Chile
+      - Mexico
+      - United States
+  - Other:
+      - Australia

+All those locations will be available, hopefully for **free** depending on if this VPN is still cost-free to finish on our side or not.
+I will be working to assure that we can bypass captcha on the WireGuard servers site in order to allow more locations to be accessed on the VPN.
+However, my main focus right now is to integrate WireGuard with C#, as that's currently the hardest thing to do on this project considering there are no reference Libraries or code anywhere on the internet that allows WireGuard to be integrated with C#.

 # Contribution

 I would greatly appreciate any form of contribution if it benefits the project.
 This is a non-profit project created to make VPNs easier to use, cost-free, fast, secure, and automated.